home-assistant/home-assistant.io/source/_integrations/motionblinds_ble.markdown

 - **Venetian blind (tilt-only)**: has the ability to change tilt and speed.
 - **Double Roller blind**: has the ability to change position, tilt, and speed.
 - **Curtain blind**: has the ability to change position.
 May need to be calibrated if the end positions are lost, which can be done by using the open/close cover button or the set cover position slider.
 This will trigger a calibration which will first make the curtain find the end positions after which it will run to the position as indicated by the command that was given.
 - **Vertical blind**: has the ability to change position and tilt.
-May need to be calibrated if the end positions are lost, which has to be done using the Motionblinds BLE mobile app.
+May need to be calibrated if the end positions are lost, which has to be done using the Motionblinds Bluetooth mobile app.

 ## Entities

-The following entities are available for a Motionblinds BLE device:
+The following entities are available for a Motionblinds Bluetooth device:

 - [Cover](https://www.home-assistant.io/integrations/cover/) entity: depending on the blind that was chosen during the setup, this entity has a slider that makes it possible to change position and tilt, and buttons that allow you to open the blind, close the blind, tilt it open, tilt it closed and stop it.
 - [Button](https://www.home-assistant.io/integrations/button/) entities: